ArrowheadFramework/ahf-docker/README.md

 * Install `docker` and `docker-compose`
 * Clone the repository
 * Run `docker-compose up` from the *core* directory.
+  * To apply any changes to the docker files, you will have to do `docker-compose buld` first (even if you are working from a different copy of the project, because the previous build is cached and docker-compose currently does not look for changes automatically).

 To use it with a new project, particularly if you are using the core-utils library, you will need to provide the JVM with the following parameters: